GerkeLab/TCGApipelines/docs/compare-cgds-vs-liu2018/readme.md

     ## 1 id       x     TCGA.V1.A9O5.06
     ## 2 id       y     TCGA.V1.A9O5.01

-The only difference in the CGDS data between these two IDs is the ID itself.
-Does this ID appear in the Liu2018 data?
+The only difference in the **CGDS** data between the patients with these IDs is the ID itself.
+Does this ID appear in the **Liu2018** data?

 ``` r
 tcga_liu2018 %>%